COVID-19: Lessons learned from cities and municipalities

 - Communicate regularly with the media and via official channels.
 Prepare Q & A´s around the most common topics.
 Don’t be afraid to admit you don’t know what the outcome will be.
 Know your boundaries and be transparent.

 - Reassess your response after a month.
-What is working, what isn’t and why, do you have the right resources in your team, do employees have skillsets you don’t know about?
-Create a priority list for the coming 6-12 months in the understanding priorities may have to change with the situation.
+What is working, what isn’t and why?
+Do you have the right resources in your team? do employees have skillsets you don’t know about?
+Create a priority list for the coming 6-12 months in the understanding that priorities may have to change with the situation.

 - Work closely with other cities in your region to share resources, ideas and success stories.
 Create benchmarks and work towards them.
 Support one another with media reporting and monitoring.

-- Take the time needed to do the right things and these things right.
-‘Slow thinking’ will provide better results than ‘fast thinking’.
-This is a long process requiring stamina and differing resources during the pandemic.
+- Take the time needed to do things right.
+‘Slow thinking’ will provide better results than ‘fast thinking´.
+This is a long process requiring stamina and differing resources in the continued pandemic.

-- Use what you have learned for future crises, be it floods, fires or “COVID-21”.
+- Use what you have learned for future crises, be it floods, fires, cyber-attacks or another pandemic.
 The process, structures and people that made your response a success should be trusted for the next crisis response.

 - Different crises demand different responses and capabilities.
 Build your crisis preparedness plan and know-how to simultaneously handle multiple incidents of differing levels of intensity (e.g. cyber-attack during the COVID-19 response).

 COVID-19 response support – a three step program

 “We work with a number of cities, including Stockholm, the Swedish capital, to help them manage their response with proven best practices and communicate with the public and media professionally throughout the pandemic,” says Hans.
 “The cities are different sizes – serving populations of hundreds of thousands to millions – and at different phases in the COVID-19 curve.
 However, they will follow the same three step program which enables them to take more structured, knowledge-driven decisions during and after the pandemic.